decaporg/decap-cms/website/content/blog/netlify-cms-2-0-launches-with-bitbucket-support-and-a-new-monorepo-architecture.md

 Upcoming feature releases will bring new image handling features and a number of improved APIs, adding even more possibilities to future CMS extensions.

 We’re always looking for more ideas and helping hands, so if you want to help build a smarter, safer, and more scalable CMS, we’d love your [contributions](/docs/contributor-guide/).
-Give us a shout on [Twitter](https://twitter.com/netlifycms) or [Gitter](https://github.com/netlify/netlify-cms/pull/525) if you have questions or ideas.
+Give us a shout on [Twitter](https://twitter.com/netlifycms) or in our [community chat](/chat) if you have questions or ideas.